All links are created equal, right?

 Moz also got great results with a focused keyword strategy.
 In particular, long-tail keywords represented 80% of Moz’s organic traffic, when compared to popular seed keywords:

 How relevant are your keywords to the prospects’ needs?
-If you want to make your site more powerful through link building, you can’t afford to ignore keyword research.
+If you want to make your site more powerful through external link building, you can’t afford to ignore keyword research.
 Keyword research helps you to dig into the minds of your target audience.

 For example, when you conduct a keyword search in your industry for this: